shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

 entrypoint!(process_instruction);
 ```

-We are importing required structs and functions and macros from the `solana_program` crate.
-Then we create  a function that will take accounts, instruction_data, and program_id as input parameters and return ProgramResult and register this function with `entrypoint!` in the last line.
+We are importing the required structs, functions and macros from the `solana_program` crate.
+Then we create a function that will take program_id, accounts, and instruction_data as input parameters and returns a ProgramResult.
+We then register this function with the `entrypoint!` macro in the last line.

 Now let us open `instruction.rs` and add the following code: